 These guidelines were adopted by ACRL in 1994.
-This revised version, completed in 2004, is published here for broad professional review.
+This revised version was approved by the ACRL Board of Directors in June 2004.
 The committee's objectives in preparing these guidelines are:

-• to encourage and facilitate interinstitutional loan from special collections for research use;

-• to affirm curatorial responsibility in decisions regarding the loan of special collections;

-• to specify the responsibilities of lending and borrowing institutions; and

-• to ensure the safety and security of items loaned.
+- to encourage and facilitate interinstitutional loan from special collections for research use; - to affirm curatorial responsibility in decisions regarding the loan of special collections; - to specify the responsibilities of lending and borrowing institutions; and - to ensure the safety and security of items loaned.

-I. The Guidelines
+I. The guidelines

-These guidelines are intended for use by libraries, museums, archives, historical agencies, and other cultural repositories in order to facilitate the interinstitutional loan for research use of special collections, including books, manuscript, archival, and pictorial material.
+These guidelines are intended for use by libraries, museums, archives, historical agencies, and other cultural repositories in order to facilitate the interinstitutional loan for research use of special collections, including books, manuscripts, and archival and pictorial material.